WyldePointer/libdwrap-php/README.md

 # libdwrap-php
-A PHP library for using dwrap protocol.
+A PHP library for querying a remote dwrap server.
+(So it does *NOT* do any DNS lookup on its own)

 ### Usage
 ```